 Powering Vizy is typically done by plugging in the AC-DC power adapter that comes with Vizy into Vizy's power input connector.
 The power adapter supplies 12V at 2.5A.

-The PoE adapter is a popular way to power Vizy as well.
+Alternately, the PoE adapter is a popular way to power Vizy.
 But Vizy can be powered by other means as well.

 You can power Vizy with a 5V supply through the USB-C connector.
 This is useful if you want to use a portable charger to power Vizy via battery.
 (Portable chargers output 5V through a USB port and typically have a large battery capacity.)

-For example, if you have a 12V battery, you can easily wire it into Vizy's I/O connector and be up and running quickly.
+For example, if you have a 12V battery or power source, you can easily wire it into Vizy's I/O connector and be up and running quickly.